joshjaysalazar/pygame-utility-pack/README.md

 ## Contributing

-We welcome contributions to the Pygame Utility Pack!
+We welcome contributions to the Pygkit!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to get started.

 ## License